 Promptly responding to inquiries or requests for information from the Office of Financial Aid.

-Obtaining all forms required to apply (or re-apply) for the type of assistance he/she wishes to receive.
+Obtaining all forms required to apply (or re-apply) for the type of assistance they wishe to receive.

 Supplying accurate and thorough information on all forms submitted to the Office of Financial Aid.
 Funds obtained on the basis of false information will have to be repaid and might subject the student to penalties under the United States criminal code.

-Informing the Office of Financial Aid if he/she receives any type of financial aid assistance from an outside agency.
+Informing the Office of Financial Aid if they receive any type of financial aid assistance from an outside agency.
 By law, when determining a student's financial aid eligibility, the Office of Financial Aid is required to consider all sources of funding.

 Using financial aid funds only for educational expenses (tuition, fees, books, supplies and other living costs).

-Understanding and complying with the terms and conditions of the aid he/she receives.
+Understanding and complying with the terms and conditions of the aid they receive.
 This includes deadlines, continued eligibility, application procedures, etc.